BigPolarBear1/factorization_v4/README.md

 # factorization_v4

-For the current fastest version, look at v3 (which is also still a work in progress as I rewrite that project to C).
+For the current fastest version and my paper, look at v3 (which is also still a work in progress as I rewrite that project to C).

 This is however the cutting edge of my number theoretical research and the direction I should continue in.